khuyentran1401/reproducible-data-science/docs/_sources/structure_project/functions.md

 -   There are multiple duplications
 -   Function’s name is not descriptive

-We will refactor this code by using the 6 practices mentioned above
+We will refactor this code by using the 6 practices mentioned above.

 ### Small

 A function should be small because it is easier to know what the function does.
 How small is small?
 There should rarely be more than 20 lines of code in one function.
 It can be as small as below.
 The indent level of a function should not be greater than one or two.

 ```python
 import zipfile